 I’m panicking.
 I’m fine.
 The emotional rollercoaster of submitting a PhD

 In one single day, my brain would tell me that a) I couldn’t spare fifteen minutes to shower and b) I was further ahead than I thought.
-Then, hours later, my brain would convince me that they only way I could edit my novel was using a series of binders, and in fact I had plenty of time.
-Only to later find a section of novel that clearly didn’t make sense, sending me into a panicked spiral, where I would skip dinner and hover over my laptop while eating a bowl of cereal.
+Then, hours later, my brain would convince me that they only way I could edit my novel was using a series of binders, and in fact I needed to purchase multiple binders and sticky notes immediately.
+Then, I would later find a section in the novel that was missing important information, sending me into a panicked spiral, where I would skip dinner and hover over my laptop while eating a bowl of cereal.

 Nothing made sense in those final eight weeks.